Flatcova/ImageProcessingAPI-Udacity/README.md

 ## Project Overview

-Welcome to my Image Processing API project, In this project, you will see how I build an API, with Node.js and Express for handling the app process, and creating all the testing with Jasmine.
-Everything was developed with TypeScript and compiled to JS on the dist folder.
-The main purpose of this project is to take some parameters throw the URL, and depending on the values that where sended, create a new resized image, and saved it localy.
+Welcome to my Image Processing API project.
+This project will show how I build an API using Node.js, TypeScript, and Express.
+The primary purpose of this project resize images upon some input variables and store them locally.
+In addition, we utilize a caching mechanism to void unnecessary processing.

 ![Sample Input Image][image1]

-This is an image example that was received throw the endpoint that wanted to be changed, the result was the next image, saved in the new-image folder and now every time the user wants the same image, it will be cache from there.
+This is an image example that processed trough the endpoint, the result was the next image, saved in the new-image folder and now every time the user wants the same image, it will be cache from there.

 ![Output Image resized to 100x100][image2]